-A trademark is an intellectual property right in a particular "mark" used to identify a good or service, such as a name, slogan, symbol or logo.
-For example, "Voice of America" is a registered trademark.
+A trademark is an intellectual property right to identify a good or service, such as a name, slogan, symbol or logo.
 It is unlawful to use a trademark in a manner that confuses consumers about the source or sponsorship of goods or services.
 This is rarely an issue in news broadcasting, since the law allows you to use a mark without permission in a news story if the mark is used in an informational sense.
 For example, if you are reporting on the BP oil spill, it is appropriate to show the BP logo to identify the company.
 However, if you are launching a new VOA program, avoid using trademarked slogans or titles.